 I tested a small amount of dough first to check the heat was ready, then I gently placed two of the donuts at time in the oil and fried for about 1 minute per side until dark golden brown.

 I fished them out with a slotted spoon and put them on kitchen towel to cool down.

 I used a piping bag to fill the donuts with the custard once they were completely cool.
 I punched a hole in the side and filled until the custard resisted or started to come out.
-I then iced the top with regular icing sugar mixed with a pinch of cinnamon.
+I then iced the top with regular icing sugar mixed with a pinch of cinnamon and water.

-One of my most popular bakes yet, these went down extremely well and my colleagues gobbled them up, I was breaking people's diets left right and centre!
-Very tasty, the cinnamon really came through and the dough was lovely and soft.
+One of my most popular bakes yet, these went down extremely well and my colleagues gobbled them up, I was breaking diets left right and centre!
+The donuts were very tasty, the cinnamon really came through and the dough was lovely and soft.
 You could fill them with anything you want, jam of course is the classic choice.
-It is a lot of effort to make these, so I don't know if it's something I'll do again soon, but they are definitely worth it for a special occassion or an indulgent treat!
+It is a lot of effort to make these, so I don’t know if it’s something I’ll do again soon, but they are definitely worth it for a special occassion or an indulgent treat!